haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 **Library Upgrades**

-* Java driver, Vaadin, Infinispan, etc.
+* Java driver, Mybatis, Spring boot, Vaadin, Infinispan, etc.

 **Improvements & New Features**

 * Improve the overall performance
 * Remove the CRM, and File Management module
 * Support multiple database.
-Tested MyCollab with MySQL, MS SQL Server, Oracle, Postgre, and H2
+Tested MyCollab with MySQL, H2
 * New theme
 * Mobile friend-ly support
 * Upgrade the UI pages to Vaadin 8
 * Support java 8 date time
 * Reliable testing test cases
+* Can reuse the resource assets across multiple MyCollab instances
+* Update localization from the community
+* Support basic report features in the community version

+**Bug Fixes**

+* Can not reset password
+* Do not display project dashboard when project is archived
+* Only display open projects in the project list view
+* Export to Excel documents are failed in some categories
+* Can not search by types in the ticket dashboard
+* Export files support localization
+* Admin can see all projects in the organization not only their involved projects only

 Version 6.0.0
 -------------